|

 again.
 An additional housing job is going to be carried on here at Dry Creek and

 he deems my services necessary.
-However, it will all be up to my raft board in
+However, it will all be up to my draft board in

 far away Washington, DC.